About Jillian Knight, LMFT

 Who I help

-If you are tired of feeling stressed and anxious about money and are ready to get your financial life in order without shame and guilt, I would love to talk with you.
+If you are tired of feeling stressed and anxious about money and are ready to feel better about your money and yourself without the shame and guilt, I would love to talk with you.

 Values